Arboreal Categories: An Axiomatic Theory of Resources: Path Categories

 \subsection{Paths}

 If $(P, {\leq})$ is a poset, then a subset $C \subseteq P$ is a \emph{chain} if it is linearly ordered. $(P,\leq)$ is a \emph{forest} if, for all $x\in P$, the set $\down x\coloneqq \{y\in P\mid y\leq x\}$ is a finite chain.
-The \emph{height} of a forest is the supremum of the cardinalities of its chains.
+The \emph{height} of a forest is the supremum of the cardinalities of its chains (if it exists, otherwise we say that the height is $\infty$).
+If $(P,\leq)$ is a forest, the \emph{height} of an element $x\in P$ is the cardinality of the set $\down x \setminus \{x\}$.
 The \emph{covering relation} $\cvr$ associated with a partial order $\leq$ is defined by $u\cvr v$ if and only if $u<v$ and there is no $w$ such that $u<w< v$.
 It is convenient to allow the empty forest.
 The \emph{roots} of a forest are the minimal elements.
-A \emph{tree} is a forest with at most one root\footnote{Note that a tree is either empty, or has a unique root, the least element in the order.}.
-Morphisms of forests are maps which preserve roots and the covering relation.
-Equivalently, a monotone map $\phi\colon U\to V$ between forests is a forest morphism if, for all $u\in U$, the restriction of $\phi$ yields a bijection between $\down u$ and $\down \phi(u)$.
-The category of forests is denoted by~$\F$, and the full subcategory of trees by~$\T$.
+A \emph{tree} is a forest with at most one root.\footnote{Note that a tree is either empty, or has a unique root, the least element in the order.} Morphisms of forests are maps that preserve roots and the covering relation; equivalently, monotone maps that preserve the height of elements.
+The category of forests is denoted by~$\F$, and the full subcategory of non-empty trees by~$\T$.
 We equip these categories with the factorisation system (surjective morphisms, injective morphisms).

 \begin{rem} The factorisation system (surjective morphisms, injective morphisms) in $\F$ is obviously proper.
 Further, this factorisation system is stable and pullbacks of quotients along embeddings are computed in the category of sets and functions.
 To see this, consider forest morphisms $f\colon F\epi H$ and $g\colon G\emb H$.
 Let